 However, as we come to the end of January, new economic data out suggests January has been a better month and that the UK economy has grown slightly.
 So that interest rate cut could be put off for now.

-Over in the US, President Trump ordered a military strike on a top Iranian General who has been accused of having terrorist links and causing mass deaths.
+President Trump ordered a military strike on a top Iranian General who has been accused of having terrorist links and causing mass deaths.
 The strike caused uproar in Iran and they retaliated immediately by firing missiles at US army bases in the region.

 At one stage the escalation in tensions had caused the price of oil and gold to rise significantly.
 Oil tends to rise when there appears to be a threat to supply, and gold rises in times of uncertainty as people treat it as a safe haven asset.